csnemes/tracer/README.md

     - Fix: fixed an issue with logging IEnumerators.
 Logger now properly resets the enumerator after logging.
 * 1.3.1
     - adding LogUseSafeParameterRendering key to appSettings with a true value will esacpe log4net's DefaultRenderer during trace parameter rendering.
+* 1.3.2
+    - documentation added to Log methods

 Version History for Tracer.Serilog:
 ---
 * 1.0.0
     Initial release
+* 1.0.1
+    Framework version set to 4.5
+* 1.1.0
+    Added the ability to destructure types in trace enter and leave.
+Use DestructureAttribute to mark a type as target for destructuring.

 Version History for Tracer.4NLog:
 ---